fEst1ck/hsProust/README.md

 *Interactively proving:*
 ![prototype](demo/demo1.gif)

-(To be implemented in Haskell.
-This is a prototype in Racket.)
+The interactive part is still work in progress.
+The second demo is made with Proust.

 # Build & Run
 ``` bash